You have just finished your real-time quantitative reverse transcription PCR or RT-qPCR experiment. Now what? How do you analyze your data?

 Although Pfaffl method considers the PCR efficiency, low efficiencies under 85% are not recommend for data analysis and you should optimize your conditions and re-run your qPCR.

-Also, it is important you know that both target and reference genes should have similar PCR efficiencies (we recommend no more than + 2), otherwise it can alter the meaningful of your data and they would not be comparable.
+Also, it is important you know that both target and reference genes should have similar PCR efficiencies.
+We recommend no more than + 2, otherwise it can alter the meaningfulness of your data and they would not be comparable.

 The efficiencies cannot be introduced in the Pfaffl formula as percentages.
 Instead, you have to convert them into integers.